Get a Great General Purpose Reward Card and Use It for All of Your Spending (2021)

 Which general purpose reward card is best?
 For most people, the answer is...

 You should get BOTH the Chase Sapphire Reserve Card and the Chase Freedom Unlimited Card.
-The two cards work together to give you fantastic reward rates on your purchases and the Sapphire Reserve Card provides a valuable set of travel benefits.
+The two cards work together to give you fantastic reward rates on your purchases.
+In addition, the Sapphire Reserve Card provides a valuable set of extra travel benefits.

 The Freedom Unlimited Card earns 1.5x Ultimate Rewards points on every purchase.
 These points are normally only worth 1 cent each towards travel purchases or gift cards.

-However, if you also have the Chase Sapphire Reserve Card, you can use these points at 1.5 cents each.
+However, if you also have the Chase Sapphire Reserve Card, you can get 1.5 cents each.
 This gives you a "cash" rewards rate of 2.25 cents per dollar, higher than most cashback cards.

 But it gets better.
 Ultimate Rewards points can be converted into a number of different types of airline miles and hotel points, which can then be redeemed for frequent flyer tickets or free hotel nights.
-For example, you can convert your Ultimate Rewards points to Hyatt points to book an award night or to United miles to book a frequent flyer ticket.
+For example, you can convert your Ultimate Rewards points to Hyatt points to book a free hotel night night or to United miles to book a frequent flyer ticket.

-At a "base value" of 1.7 cents per point, you'll be earning 2.55 cents per dollar and you can get even more value with particularly good hotel and frequent flyer award redemptions.
+At a "base value" of 1.7 cents per point, the effective earning rate is 2.55 cents per dollar and you can get even more value with particularly good hotel and frequent flyer award redemptions.

 - For most people, earning Chase Ultimate Rewards points is a better option than earning other types of credit card rewards.
 Not all points are equal—some points are worth more than others.
-For most people, the best points to earn are Ultimate Rewards points.
 Introduction to 'Transferable' Reward Points.

 - Unlike Amex's Membership Rewards points and Citibank's ThankYou points, you can get good value from your Ultimate Rewards points without hassling with frequent flyer miles.
 Truth be told, it is getting increasingly difficult to find frequent flyer award space and get good value from your miles.
 Fortunately, Chase points can be used in much easier ways.
-When you use your Ultimate Rewards points for hotel stays through Hyatt, you can usually get more than 1.7 cents per point in value and sometimes more than 2-3 cents per point.
+More than likely, you'll use most of your points for hotel stays through Hyatt.
+Using points for hotel stays is easy.
+Unlike frequent flyer miles, you don't need to find limited award space—if a standard room is available, you can book it with points.
+Since Hyatt doesn't charge (significantly) more points when hotel prices are more expensive than normal, you can usually get more than 1.7 cents per point in value and sometimes more than 2-3 cents per point.
+And because award nights use far fewer points than frequent flyer tickets, you can reward yourself more frequently.

 - But unlike the cash-like points you can earn from some other credit cards, you still retain the upside of getting much more value from your reward points.
 When you find an opportunity to use your Ultimate Rewards points for frequent flyer tickets or to make a particularly valuable hotel redemption, they can be worth 2-5 cents per point (3-7.5% per dollar) or even more.